leaderboardsgg/leaderboard-backend/README.md

 * JSON REST API intended for the leaderboards.gg site
 * C# with ASP.NET Core, .NET 7
-* Docker containers for PostgreSQL hosting and management run via [Docker Compose](https://docs.docker.com/compose/install/)
+* Docker containers for PostgreSQL hosting and management run via [Docker Compose](https://docs.docker.com/compose/install/), and also for integration tests with [Testcontainers](https://dotnet.testcontainers.org/)

 # Project Setup